na-na-hi/renget/archive/ProdiAgy.md

 ##Recommendations:
 iA3 for everything at great quality while maintaining small size, 200kb.
 !!! info iA3 doesn't need captions if you don't want them.
-!!! info iA3 is heavily affected by Clip Skip during training, if you train on Clip Skip 2 then it's best to only prompt on Clip Skip 2 and below.
 !!! danger if iA3 sux for your specific task (skill issue imo) then use LoKr, if LoKr sux (skill issue imo) then use LoHa.
 DyLora as a last resort if you are somehow brain damaged.
 Prodigy is the best optimizer (currently, likely ancient within 5 months) fight me on this.

 ##Base iA3 Prodigy .json:
 !!! danger Default d_coef is 1.0, it affects the d*lr shown in Tensorboard.
-!!! danger Everything has been set conservatively out of consideration for you.
-The maximum I went is d_coef 2.0 with eta_min 0.5 and it works great.
-I personally use that.
 !!! danger Set Clip Skip according to the maximum Clip Skip you want to use while prompting.
 !!! note t_max is your cosine steps, set it to your total steps to start with and adjust afterwards if you want.
 Basically scales X axis on your UNET and TE.
 !!! note eta_min is your cosine strength, set it to the minimum LR that you want to drop to.
 Basically scales Y axis on your UNET and TE.